Skip to content

 What Is Vibe Coding?

 Vibe coding is a software development approach coined by AI researcher Andrej Karpathy in February 2025, where developers guide AI agents through natural language prompts rather than writing code directly.
-A Google Cloud overview describes vibe coding as "a workflow where the primary role shifts from writing code line-by-line to guiding an AI assistant."
+Google Cloud defines it as "a workflow where the primary role shifts from writing code line-by-line to guiding an AI assistant."

 The workflow operates in three phases: